 Designers Jeffrey Simpson and Angus Ware were inspired to create Light Soy after eating sushi and being shocked by how many of the disposable fish they had used.
 Both grew up by the coast and found it absurd that the plastic fish would harm marine life.

-They set out to highlight the big problem with single-use plastic and the impact that design can have on people and the planet.
+They set out to use the design to highlight the big problem with single-use plastic and the impact that design can have on people and the planet.

 About the Packets